 Poetry and Magic, in Ted Hughes: Alternative Horizons, Moulin, J. (Ed.), Routledge, London, 2004.
 ISBN: 90 265 1973 7.
-This paper introduces Ted Hughes' use of Cabbala in Birthday Letters.
-It now forms the introductory chapter of the complete online book.
+This paper introduces Ted Hughes’ use of Cabbala in Birthday Letters, Faber, 1998.
+It now forms the introductory chapter of the complete online book on these pages.

-Howls &: Whispers.
-Examines Ted Hughes' use of Cabbala in his limited Edition publication, Howls &: Whispers.
-Online book.
+Howls & Whispers.
+Examines Ted Hughes’ use of Cabbala in his Limited Edition publication, Howls & Whispers, Gehenna Press, 1998.

 Ted Hughes: The Poetic